10 fantastic things to do in Galle Fort, Sri Lanka (+ Galle travel guide)

 Today, the Galle Fort area is unlike any other place we’ve found in Sri Lanka; a vaguely European-feeling city plonked in the deliciously salty tropics, a melting pot of culture and religion bursting with colour, and where, thankfully, the taste of Ceylon tea and cinnamon is never far away.

-The best things to see and do in galle fort, sri lanka
+our guide to The best things to do in galle fort, sri lanka

 Framed by palm trees and postcard-perfect; if you only do one thing in Galle, it has to be visiting the beautiful Galle Lighthouse and admiring the most instantly recognisable feature of the Fort.